Mark Normand: Recognition

 In 2013, Normand won Carolines on Broadway's March Madness competition, beating out 63 other comedians.
-He was named The Village Voice's "Best Comedian of 2013".
+He was named The Village Voice's "Best Comedian of 2013."
 In 2012, he appeared on John Oliver's New York Stand-Up Show on Comedy Central, and in 2011 was picked as one of Comedy Central's "Comics to Watch" for the 2011 New York Comedy Festival.
-Mark was also named Esquire's "Best New Comedians 2012", and Time Out New York's "21 New York Comedy Scene Linchpins".
-In 2019, Normand was recognized by comedian Jerry Seinfeld as "the best young up and coming comic that we should keep our eyes on.”
+Mark was also named Esquire's "Best New Comedians 2012," and Time Out New York's "21 New York Comedy Scene Linchpins."

+Riyadh Comedy Festival

+In 2025, Normand participated in the Riyadh Comedy Festival.
+Joey Shea, Saudi Arabia researcher at Human Rights Watch, said in a statement that the Saudi government is using the comedy festival to whitewash its human rights abuses.

 Personal life

-Normand lives in the West Village neighborhood of New York City.
-He has stated that he is an atheist.
-Normand was in a twelve year relationship with his high-school sweetheart.
-Normand married Mae Planert in November 2022.
+Normand lives in the West Village neighborhood of New York City, and has said he is an atheist.
+He married Mae Planert in November 2022.